"Of all sad words of mouth or pen, the saddest are these: it might have been."

 Magical Girl Lyrical Nanoha fanfic, "Toward the World's End" apparently was - in the final instalment of its seccond series - to feature a confrontation on an alien world where the protagonists became stuck in the crossfire of an alien war, ending with an alien commander appearing, who happens to look exactly like protagonist Arthur's long dead childhood friend

-Chapters for both Queen Chrysalis and Princess Cadance were written, but the author felt they would have detracted from the subject of Twilight's friends walking out on her.
+Chapters for both Queen Chrysalis and Princess Cadance were written for Post Nuptials, but the author felt they would have detracted from the subject of Twilight's friends walking out on her.
 They have since been released as the standalone stories "Metamorphosis" and "Honeymoon", respectfully.

 The author decided against shipping Rarity with Fancypants and Fluttershy with Iron Will, because both seemed unnecessary and his readership was against them.